mspnp/vnet-integrated-serverless-microservices/src/LoadTest/README.md

 ![Run Locust via AKS](../../docs/images/LocustAKS.png)

 > NOTE the AKS cluster deployed in the prior step does NOT conform to [Microsoft's published baseline for AKS clusters](https://aka.ms/architecture/aks-baseline).
 The prior scripts should be used as a point reference and adapted for your specific needs and alignment to the baseline.
+If you plan on making load testing a normal part of your workflow, please also import image `locustio/locust` into your Azure Container Registry so that you're not taking a depedency on a public container repository which is subject to unexpected outages or throttling.

 ## References
 - [Locust on GitHub](https://github.com/locustio/locust)